-At the beginning of this year, the two of us moved back into this four-bedroom house that’s probably double or triple the size of any apartment we’d ever lived in.
+At the beginning of 2016, the two of us moved back into this four-bedroom house that’s probably double or triple the size of any apartment that we’d ever lived in.
 It seemed like a waste to have so much space for just two people.
 But we didn’t want to get roommates either.
-That’s when we decided to try out our hand at Airbnb.
+That’s when we decided to try out our hand at making money with Airbnb.

 Are You Really Using All Of Your Space?

-Moving from our small apartment into a pretty big house really showed us how much of our home was basically going unused.
+Moving from our small apartment into a pretty big house showed us how much of our home was basically going unused.
 When you think about it, most people probably need just a few parts of their home – a spot to watch TV, a spot to sleep, and a spot to eat and cook.
-Maybe you work from home and need a spot to work.
+Maybe you work from home and need a spot to work also.

 A few months back, the Money Wizard wrote about a UCLA study in which researchers plotted the location of family members in a typical house.
 The researchers performed a sweep of the house every 10 minutes, then plotted each family member’s location.
 Below were the results.
 As you can see, the majority of the time, people hung out in the kitchen or family room.
 Many other rooms basically went unused.